speechbrain/benchmarks/benchmarks/MOABB/README.md

 ### Performance variability due to random initialization
 After hyperparameter search, the final models were trained and evaluated with 100 random seeds and the standard deviation was computed across averages across 1 or 10 seeds.
 From our results, using 10 random seeds the performance variability was less than 1% for all datasets (9 out of 9 datasets), while with only 1 random seed the performance variability was up to 4.9639%.

+The table presented below illustrates the performance variability (std. dev.) resulting from using averages across 1 random seed or 10 random seeds (i.e., no multi-seed random initialization vs. 10-seed random initialization).

 | Task | Hyperparams file | Training strategy | Key loaded model | std. dev.: 1 seed (%)| std. dev.: 10 seeds (%)|  GPUs |
 |:-------------:|:---------------------------:|:---------------------------:|  -----:| -----:|-----:| :-----------:|